jr01/FeatureSwitches/README.md

 * Pluggable feature definition providers
   * `InMemoryFeatureProvider` can be used in automated tests, or as an intermediate.
 * Dependency Injection framework independent.

+## Important!

+All 1.0.* versions contain breaking changes.
+From 1.1 semantic versioning will be followed.

 ## Usage